Sparse Training of Neural Networks based on Multilevel Mirror Descent: Method

 where each $\reg_g\colon\real^{d_g}\to(-\infty,\infty]$ is proper, convex, and lower-semicontinuous.
 We see that \eqref{eq:Jgroups} includes the standard $\ell_1$-norm but also the group $\ell_{1,2}$-norm \citep{scardapane2017group}, given by

 where $n_g$ denotes the number of parameters in the group.
-While the $\ell_1$-norm encourages individual parameters to become zero, the group $\ell_{1,2}$-norm can be used to enforce entire structures, such as convolutional kernels, to vanish.
+While the $\ell_1$-norm encourages individual parameter sparsity, the group $\ell_{1,2}$-norm can be used to force entire structures, e.g., convolutional kernels, to vanish.